 In order to secure the Crampon Pro to your boot, you simply feed the front plastic straps into the ratchet buckle and ratchet the plastic straps until they’re snug.
 To release the crampon, you just pull on the other end of the ratchet buckle and plastic strap is released.
 Here’s a video which demonstrates the system.

 The only design feature I don’t like on the Trail Crampon Pro is the way you adjust the length of the middle crampon hinge.
 Like regular mountaineering crampons, the front and rear halves of the crampon slide freely up and down a connecting bar.
 Before you hit the trail, you lock down the maximum length of the bar, fitted to the length of your boot, so that the front points and heel points are at the boot edges and not father or nearer together.

 So far, having to carry the allen wrench has not proven to be an issue, so I can live with it, and the screw hasn’t loosened up on me yet.
-Plus, the ratchet binding may be strong enough to hold the crampon in place even if the screw were to come loose.
-It’s just an minor inconvenience on an otherwise awesome product.The problem with the Crampon Pro is that you need an small allen wrench to make this length adjustment, and you really need to carry it with you in your emergency gear repair kit.
-I have a half dozen other crampons that have completely self contained length adjustment systems that don’t require tools, so I find it odd the that the Trail Crampon Pro is different.
+Plus, the ratchet binding IS strong enough to hold the crampon in place even if the screw were to come loose.
+It’s just a minor inconvenience on an otherwise awesome product.The problem with the Crampon Pro is that you need a small allen wrench to make this length adjustment, and you really need to carry it with you in your emergency gear repair kit.
+I have a half-dozen other crampons that have completely self-contained length adjustment systems that don’t require tools, so I find it odd the that the Trail Crampon Pro is different.
 This is a solved problem.

 A few more details:

-Disclosure: Hillsound provided sectionhiker.com with a sample pair of Trail Crampon Pros for this review.
+Disclosure: Hillsound provided the author with a sample pair of Trail Crampon Pros for this review.